Personal injury claim time limits explained

 Certain exceptions to the three-year statutory time restriction apply, allowing claims to be lodged outside of this time frame.
 The following are some significant exceptions to the three-year limitation period:

-- Claims on behalf of minors: Parents or legal guardians can submit a claim for their child before they reach 18.
-If not, they will have until their 21st birthday to make their own claim.
+1. Claims on behalf of minors: Parents or legal guardians can make a claim on a child’s behalf at any time before they turn 18.
+If no claim has been made, the child has until their 21st birthday to bring their own claim.

-- Criminal injury claims: If you were harmed in a violent crime, you have two years to file a claim with the Criminal Injuries Compensation Authority (CICA).
+2. Criminal injury claims: If you were harmed in a violent crime, you have two years to make a claim with the Criminal Injuries Compensation Authority (CICA).

-- Fatal claims: When a loved one passes away, you have three years from the date of death to file a claim.
+4. Fatal claims: When a loved one passes away, you have three years from the date of death to make a claim.
 If a post-mortem examination indicates that the death was caused by a negligent act or omission, the three-year term begins on the day you became aware of this information.

-- Accidents on board ships: For incidents on cruise ships or ferries, you typically have two years from the day you disembarked to file a claim.
+5. Accidents on board ships: For incidents on cruise ships or ferries, you typically have two years from the day you disembarked to make a claim.
 For cargo ship accidents, the two-year period begins on the date of your injury.

 Failure to submit a personal injury claim within the prescribed time frame may have serious consequences.
 In most situations, it hinders the claimant from pursuing legal action based on the specific occurrence and demanding compensation for the injuries sustained.